openshift-service-mesh/federation/docs/enhancements/1-crds-and-kubebuilder.md

 #### FederatedServicePolicy

-`FederatedServicePolicy` is a namespaced resource for specifying rules for exporting (and importing - TBD) services.
+`FederatedServicePolicy` is a namespaced resource for specifying rules to export (and import - TBD) services.
 This resource is expected to be created as a single instance for all exported (and imported - TBD) services.
 This is necessary, because all exported services will be associated with a single e/w gateway, so we can't map n to 1 resources.